timothyhull/breadpool-self-eval/docs/index.md

     - **44K** - miles flown to officiate in the previous year.
     - **229** - games officiated in the previous two years.
     - **134** - games officiated in the previous year.
-    - **100+** - hours at a PT's office since 9/19/2023 to be ready to submit this application.
+    - **100+** - hours at a physical therapy office since 9/19/2023 to be ready to submit this application.
     - **60+** - hours I spent preparing this application.
     - **18** - events officiated in the previous year.
     - **16** - out-of-state trips to officiate derby in the previous year.